Fishbone Diagram Root Cause Analysis – Pros & Cons

 Fifth, I’ve heard people use “voting” by the team as a way to determine the “root cause” of the many bones on the Fishbone Diagram.
 Brainstorming followed by voting is simply the team’s opinion.
 It doesn’t prove that the cause that was selected caused the incident (problem).

 Sixth, Fishbone Diagrams don’t help the investigator determine what happened, which really should be explored before one starts trying to figure out why the incident/problem happened.
-Thus, people using a Fishbone Diagram to find root causes often jump to conclusions without completing their fact-finding.
+You must understand “What Happened” BEFORE you start trying to find out “Why It Happened.”
+Without understanding what happened, people using a Fishbone Diagrams often jump to conclusions without completing their fact-finding.
 Thus, they don’t have proof to show why the bones on their Fishbone Diagram are root causes.

 Seventh, Fishbone Diagrams provide no guidance to help investigators develop effective corrective actions.
 Therefore, the team often ends up picking one or more of the three standard corrective actions: